WARl0-01/RedditUnsaveBot/README.md

 4. Once you have created your app, you will be given a "client id" and a "client secret".
 Make note of these, as you will need them later.

   ![id and secret](https://user-images.githubusercontent.com/113136419/209197919-b5f34d2c-e5fe-4901-b17f-816e7a44dca6.PNG)

+4.5.
+Note that for the bot to work on any account it must be credited in the developer section of the bot page

 5. Find the newest version of the RedditUnsaveBot in the releases section of this repository.
 Download the bot and run it using Python 3.